Environmental law and practice in Australia: overview

 Where possible in this chapter, broad topics are addressed consistently throughout the various jurisdictions in Australia.
 Where we could not comment generally, this chapter concentrates on the provisions contained in Western Australian legislation.

-Environmental regulation at the Commonwealth level is limited to areas of national significance and those involving the Commonwealth or Commonwealth bodies.
+Environmental regulation at the Commonwealth level (that is, national/federal level) is limited to areas of national significance and those involving the Commonwealth or Commonwealth bodies.
 The Commonwealth's primary environmental legislation is the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).
 It is administered by the Department of the Environment (DOE).

 Sanctions and penalties